jasper-th-wang/Basic_Webpage_Guide/docs/index.md

     </div>
     ```

 Code snippets give sample code to copy and paste into your project.
-You can copy the whole snippet by clicking the icon on the top right.
+You can copy the whole snippet by clicking the icon on the top right of the code box.

 ### Notes